 “Can I buy things from places like Victoria’s Secret and Bath & Body Works and put it in my basket?”

 Yes, you can buy from these places and place them in gift baskets.
 Keep in mind that buying from these retailers increases the cost of making your designs to the point where you may not make money when selling them.
 There are wholesale suppliers that sell similar merchandise for a much-lower cost, and you can find them through online research.

 The three places I know of to find Disney products is at:

 - The Toy Fair, a trade show held yearly in New York

 Disney products are not sold at a discount.
 You will have to pay full price for authentic products.
 This again, increases the price you pay to create gift baskets that include Disney merchandise, but the person who receives the gift may be priceless in your life.

 An easy way to find the good stuff

-I bet the dozens of locations we uncover will reveal secret spots in your area you didn’t know exist.
+I bet the locations uncovered in the report will reveal secret spots in your area you didn’t know exist.

 Now that you know all about gift basket products, what will you look for first to create your beautiful designs?